-Accounting for Small Business, especially for any creative person I know may be your biggest stressor.
-Crunching numbers can get overwhelming.
-But without the proper preparation and tracking not having the right cash flow can be the difference between you being a thriving business and closing your doors.
+Accounting for Small Businesses is oftentimes the biggest stressor for small business owners, especially creatives.
+Crunching the numbers can feel overwhelming.
+But without the proper preparation and tracking, not having the right cash flow clarity can be the difference between you being a thriving business and closing your doors.

-These statistics are reasons why you need to be taking “the numbers” seriously from day one whether you have a team running a startup or you are just ramping up your side hustle to eventually allow you to leave a full-time job.
+These statistics are the reasons why you need to be taking “the numbers” seriously from day one, whether you have a team running a startup or you are just ramping up your side hustle to eventually allow you to leave a full-time job.

 The Right Mindset

-Having the right mindset, paired with the right set of tools is so key to getting started.
+Having the right mindset, paired with the right set of tools is absolutely key to getting started.
 Here is a small checklist of things we want you to start implementing and thinking about.

-Before you can nail down a proper way for tracking any income or expenses you really must have a clear understanding of which type of company you are running (Sole Proprietor, LLC, Corporation, etc.).
-Each type have clear implications on taxes, pay structure, acceptable ways to reimburse yourself, etc. We highly suggest on doing some homework on your options before picking a direction that is best for you.
+Before you can nail down a proper way to track any income or expenses, you really must have a clear understanding of which type of company you are running (Sole Proprietor, LLC, Corporation, etc.).
+Each type has clear implications on taxes, pay structure, acceptable ways to reimburse yourself, etc. We strongly suggest that you do some homework on your options before picking the direction that is best for you and your business.

 Regardless of the type of small business you are running, you NEED a separate bank account.
-Even though Sole Proprietors can (and many do) just operate out of their own checking accounts it can be a hairy mess if you lose track of time and aren’t recording things properly.
+Even though Sole Proprietors can (and often do) just operate out of their own checking accounts, it can be a hairy mess if you lose track of time and aren’t recording things properly.
 There are many great FREE banking options out there.
-Check-in with your local credit union or bank for options.
-Do not settle for paid checking, if you think this is your only option you are throwing away money.
+Check in with your local credit union or bank for options.
+Do not settle for paid checking — if you think this is your only option, you are throwing away money.

-It can seem pretty daunting to record every receipt, every mile and every dollar earned but it is essential.
-We have some old school methods and some techy options (for the non-techie) to help streamline this process.
+It can seem pretty daunting to record every receipt, every mile and every dollar earned, but it is essential.
+We have some old school methods and some techie options (for the non-techie) to help streamline this process.

-I can’t reiterate enough how important it is to not only have a sales process, but a collection process.
-It doesn’t need to be elaborate, but putting in place things like contracts, invoicing, late fees, etc. can make such a major difference.
-In the beginning I trusted too many people.
-Not that people don’t have the best intentions in the beginning, but you just never know what life will throw you.
+I can’t reiterate enough how important it is to have not only a sales process, but a collection process too.
+It doesn’t need to be elaborate, but putting things like contracts, invoicing, late fees, etc. in place can make such a major difference.
+In the beginning, I trusted too many people.
+Not that people don’t have the best intentions in the beginning, but you just never know what life will throw at you.
 Have written and signed agreements.
 Have due dates for payment.
-And penalties for not following your guidelines.
+Have penalties for not following your guidelines.
 Please keep in mind these are somewhat structured by state, so don’t forget to check out local laws.
-Things like sales tax, quarterly filing and late fee percentages are often highly regulated.
+Things like sales tax, quarterly filings and late fee percentages are often highly regulated.

-If you have ever worked in corporate America you are used the standard paycheck.
+If you have ever worked in corporate America, you are used the standard paycheck.
 The pay slip that already has all your taxes, social security and often even fees for health insurance and retirement deducted.
-When setting prices and managing cash it is easy to forget about all this extra overhead.
-A good rule of thumb to keep in mind if running strictly on your own is 50% of every dollar owned you can keep, 30% must be saved for taxes (more or less depending on your state and local laws) and 20% is essential for padding in your account to pay for things such as marketing, office supplies, meetings, entertainment (for business purposes), education (reinvesting in yourself), etc. Often I see people charging what they were used to taking home.
-To actually continue making the same paycheck it often involves doubling or tripling your old hourly rate to come out in the same place.
+When setting prices and managing cash, it is easy to forget about all this extra overhead.
+A good rule of thumb to keep in mind if running strictly on your own is 50% of every dollar owned you can keep, 30% must be saved for taxes (more or less depending on your state and local laws), and 20% is essential for padding in your account to pay for things such as marketing, office supplies, meetings, entertainment (for business purposes), education (reinvesting in yourself), etc. I often see people charging what they were used to taking home.
+To actually continue making the same paycheck, you often need to double or even triple your old hourly rate to come out in the same place.

 - Developing a Rhythm

 Over time you will begin to see where things are falling short.
-Perhaps you are spending twice as long on one project as you anticipated.
+Perhaps you are spending twice as much time on one project as you anticipated.
 Sure you may not be “losing” money, but if you are working 80 hours a week, you’re not profitable.
 I get it!
 I did this in the beginning.
 I wore myself ragged until 2, 3, 4 or even sometimes 5 a.m.
-Working more does not always equal more pay or more profitability.
-Take a step back and start streamlining systems, perhaps charging more or setting better expectations with your clients/customers.
-You eventually may start to see a pattern and be able to predict your paycheck.
-Keep in mind many industries have slow and busy seasons, so you must be prepared to earn more or less in one month after another.
+But working more does not always equal more pay or more profitability.
+Take a step back and start streamlining systems, perhaps charging more or setting more realistic expectations with your clients/customers.
+You may eventually start to see a pattern and be able to predict your paycheck.
+Keep in mind that many industries have slow and busy seasons, so you must be prepared to earn varying amounts, depending on the season.
 This fluctuation doesn’t mean you're failing, it just means you need to plan for it.

 If you have to work 80 hours a week, you’re not profitable.